 Instead of giving instructions, a leader is now being expected to serve as a guiding light.

 Sharing expertise, experience, and advice form a crucial component of leadership.
 A leader provides support and guidance to bring the best out of teams and help them move through obstacles.

-Furthermore, you can attain more knowledge and coaching skills by learning from people who are experts in a particular domain.
+Furthermore, you can get more knowledge and coaching skills by learning from people who are experts in a particular domain.

-Good leadership is a sum total of decisions and the resulting course of actions that lead the teams and organizations to reach a collective goal.
+Good leadership is a total of decisions and the resulting course of actions that lead teams and organizations to reach a collective goal.